awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-create-alarms-grant-permissions.md

-# Grant CloudWatch Permissions to a CodeDeploy Service Role<a name="monitoring-create-alarms-grant-permissions"></a>
+# Grant CloudWatch permissions to a CodeDeploy service role<a name="monitoring-create-alarms-grant-permissions"></a>

 Before you can use CloudWatch alarm monitoring with your deployments, the service role you use in your CodeDeploy operations must be granted permission to access the CloudWatch resources\.